bradshawsguide/website/content/01-stations/238-newport/station.md

 - term: Hotel
   description: Bugle; Star; Green Dragon.
 - term: Coaches
-  description: to and from Cowes: Ryde, Yarmouth, and the places on the Eastern Route of the Island.
+  description: to and from Cowes&#58; Ryde, Yarmouth, and the places on the Eastern Route of the Island.
 - term: Boat
   description: between Wootton Bridge and Portsmouth, daily.
 - term: Market Day